Medial Collateral Ligament Injury Physiotherapy Treatment

 Medial collateral ligament injury

-The Medial collateral ligament (MCL) is a crucial component of the medial knee, providing stability and preventing the joint from moving side to side.
+The Medial collateral ligament (MCL) is a crucial component of the medial knee, providing stability and preventing the joint from moving from side to side.
 MCL injuries commonly occur due to direct impact or force that pushes the knee inward, leading to stress or tearing of the ligament.

 An MCL injury can range from a mild sprain to a complete rupture, significantly impairing mobility and causing considerable discomfort in the knee.